The sections below show details of the changes made in major and minor releases of Micro Edge.

 Network traffic will be routed to the next best performing link when a link fails, or fails to meet performance requirements.

-Network administrators can remotely set up and configure Untangle SD-WAN Router without having to be on site.
+Network administrators can remotely set up and configure Micro Edge without having to be on site.
 Automatic upgrades ensure all appliances are kept up to date with the latest security updates and enhancements.

-One or many SD-WAN Router appliances can be managed from Untangle's cloud based Command Center, accessible from any browser.
+One or many Micro Edge appliances can be managed from our cloud based ETM Dashboard, accessible from any browser.
 Full visibility of all deployments enables administrators to view appliance network status, important events, reporting data and push global configuration.